 - Consult a reliable food safety chart (like the one below) for the recommended safe internal temperature for your specific meat.

-- Remember that meat continues to cook after it’s removed from the heat (carryover cooking).
+- that meat continues to cook after it’s removed from the heat (carryover cooking).
 For larger cuts, you might want to pull it 5-10°F below your target to account for this.

 3. Monitoring During Cooking